slobberchops/flexidate/README.md

 ## Construction

 Fuzidates are create in a few ways.
-The constructor takes an integer root date plus optional offset: `Fuzidate(19140700, 2)`
+In general, avoid using the constructor.

+To create a fuzidate from integers: `Fuzidate.from_int(19140700, 2)`

 To create a fuzidate from its component parts:
-`Fuzidate.compse(1914, 07, offset=2)`
+`Fuzidate.compose(1914, 07, offset=2)`

 To create a fuzidate from a Python date:
 `Fuzidate.from_date(date(1914, 8, 28))`